 with the cold tactics of ghostly senescence.

-amid the booted chaff of history’s drop zones,
+amid the booted chaff of history’s dusky fields,

 they swallow unchallenged passwords

 to the rally point.

 But here is a good place, the bakery in winter,